World Water Day: Impacts

 Every year, World Water Day campaign messages and publications reach millions of people through social media, dedicated websites and other channels.
-In 2021, the World Water Day public campaign invited people to take part in a social media conversation (#Water2me) about the value of water.
-More than 6,000 public conversations took place in over 140 countries on social media from mid-November 2020 to mid-February 2021.
+In 2016, the UN-Water annual report stated that social media engagement (hashtag #WorldWaterDay), had a maximum potential reach of 1.6 billion people worldwide in 2016.
+Over 500 events in 100 countries were registered on the World Water Day website that year.

 In 2017, 700 individual events were held in 110 countries and there were over 500,000 authors on social media using the hashtag '#WorldWaterDay'.
 In 2018, there was a 25% increase in both the number of website visits and the maximum potential reach on social media largely due to celebrity support and a coordinated communications approach across the United Nations.

-In 2016, the UN-Water annual report stated that social media engagement (hashtag #WorldWaterDay) had a maximum potential reach of 1.6 billion people worldwide in 2016.
-Over 500 events in 100 countries were registered on the World Water Day website that year.
+In 2021, the World Water Day public campaign invited people to take part in a social media conversation (#Water2me) about the value of water.
+More than 6,000 public conversations took place in over 140 countries on social media from November 2020 to mid-February 2021.